 Active currency management is an integral part of the management of market risk.
-The Investment Manager may position the Company's portfolio in what it believes will be stronger performing or undervalued currencies.
+The Investment Manager may position the Company's portfolio in what it believes will be stronger performing currencies.
 The Investment Manager may use foreign currency forward contracts, currency swaps, non-deliverable forwards and currency options, as well as spot foreign exchange transactions to position the portfolio in the desired currencies.
-A currency exposure may be hedged into a different currency from that which the physical exposure is maintained (for example, US Dollar hedges may be used to hedge the currency risk of holding investments in the Japanese Yen).
+A currency exposure may be hedged into a different currency from that which the physical exposure is maintained.

-The table on the next page summarises the Company's exposure to foreign exchange risk.
+The table below summarises the Company's exposure to foreign exchange risk.